jeremiasivan/SimNOW/codes_empirical/README.md

 #### Time complexity
 Running `run_all.R` using a server with `Intel(R) Xeon(R) CPU E5-2690 v4 @2.60GHz` and `Ubuntu 20.04.5 LTS`, the time required to run each step is as follows:
 - Data preparation and filtering: ~1.6 hours with 50 threads
-- Non-overlapping window analysis: xxx hours
+- Non-overlapping window analysis: up to 4.4 hours for `chr10`
+- HMM: *(to be implemented later)*

 ---
-*Last update: 04 September 2023 by Jeremias Ivan*
+*Last update: 05 September 2023 by Jeremias Ivan*